larsjanssen6/underconstruction/README.md

 [![Build Status](https://scrutinizer-ci.com/g/larsjanssen6/underconstruction/badges/build.png?b=master)](https://scrutinizer-ci.com/g/larsjanssen6/underconstruction/build-status/master)
 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/larsjanssen6/underconstruction/badges/quality-score.png?b=master)](https://scrutinizer-ci.com/g/larsjanssen6/underconstruction/?branch=master)

 This Laravel packages makes it possible to set your website in under construction mode.
 Only users with a correct 4 digits code have access to your site.
+This package could for example be useful if you want to show your website to a client.
 You can set the code with this custom artisan command:

 ``` bash
 php artisan code:set "yourcode"